 Like most types of fraud, account takeover fraud doesn’t just impact your customers — it can also impact your business reputation.
-In this guide, we’ll cover everything you need to know about account takeover fraud, from what it is, to why it’s so serious, to how to protect your business and customers.
+And that means you need to have a plan in place for identifying and stopping instances of account takeover fraud if and when it occurs.

 ATO fraud is hard to catch.